 What Happened:

-During the initial API test, I corrected it to category_id=16 (inspireXgrowth), but when I checked the actual WP categories via REST API, AI Automation was ID 29.
+In the initial API test, I corrected category_id=16 (inspireXgrowth), but when I checked the actual WP categories via REST API, AI Automation was ID 29.

 Cause: